 show up on Windows XP's pop-up dialog when a new device is inserted.
 The third line is which program to run when the UFD is

 inserted.
-This file indicates that Zoom Player was installed to the "ZP" directory on the UFD.
+This file indicates that Zoom Player was installed to the "ZP" folder on the UFD.

-You can download this sample file here (extract the ZIP file into the UFD main directory).
+You can download this sample file here (extract the ZIP file into the UFD main folder).

 Advanced Topic - Batch Files:

 Batch files are basic Windows scripting files allowing you to execute multiple programs/commands in sequence.
 By setting

 an Auto-Run script to run a batch file instead of the Zoom Player executable, you can have multiple commands executed.
 For